HIPAA Enforcement Rule: All You Need To Know In 2024

 You can adopt some standard techniques for safe disposal.
 Encrypt data before deleting it to stop decryption, overwrite PHI with random non-sensitive data, or destroy the data by exposing it to strong magnetic fields.

-You didn’t perform risks analysis
+You didn’t conduct a risk analysis

 A thorough risk analysis surfaces the gaps in your digital infrastructure.
 Vulnerabilities can seriously compromise the confidentiality, integrity, and availability of PHI.
 When you don’t address them on time, it is a recipe for breach disaster.